Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 Introduction

-The creation of a global positioning system, or GPS, began in the early 1970s.
-Each country (Russia, USA, China, etc.) has its own system, but most satellite navigation systems in the world use the US system.
+The development of the global positioning system, or GPS, began in the early 1970s.
+Each country (Russia, USA, China, etc.) has its own system, but most satellite navigation facilities in the world use the US system.

 Each satellite in the system has an atomic clock that is continuously monitored and adjusted by NORAD (North American Aerospace Defense Command) every day.

-In essence, the receiver uses its clock to measure the TOA (time of arrival) of four satellite signals.
-Based on TOA and TOT (time of transmission), the receiver calculates four times of flight (TOF, time of flight), which differ from each other depending on the distance of the satellite-receiver.
-Then, from the four TOF values, the receiver calculates its position in 3D space and its clock offset.
+Essentially, the receiver uses its clock to measure the TOA (time of arrival) of four satellite signals.
+Based on TOA and TOT (time of transmission), the receiver calculates four values of time of flight (TOF), which differ from each other depending on the distance from the satellite to the receiver.
+Then, from the four TOF values, the receiver calculates its position in 3D space and the deviation of its clock.

 The most inexpensive GPS receivers have an accuracy of about 20 meters for most places on Earth.
 Now let's see how to make your own GPS clock using Arduino.